 What to expect from your trekking visit...

-Our walk start times can be arranged to suit, although we do not schedule treks in very hot weather.
+Our walk start times can usually be arranged to suit, although we do not schedule treks in very hot weather.

 The walks usually last about an hour dependant on route and are taken at a very gentle pace.

 Once back in the farmyard there will be an opportunity for photos and the chance to offer your companion their favourite treat, which will be provided.

 To round off your visit you may wish to sample a drink and tasty treat served from the Old Dairy.

 Your visit will probably last around 2 hours.

 You will be walking around our fields so sturdy, preferably waterproof footwear is always advised, whatever time of year that you visit.

 The walk is taken at a very steady pace, but due to it being over uneven ground it is not suitable for wheelchair users, pushchairs or anyone with mobility difficulties.